pruittc/triathlon/README.md

 Once again, the blue title shows that it's linked to a website that it will show, once it's clicked. the href the chosen website.
 The opacity must be adjusted so it won't have the background map showing through the image or words within the text box.
 The source is telling the program where the image is located and which folder to look in.
 From there, I'm telling the image to let its size be responsive to whatever the size the text box changes to.
 This is used if different screens looking at the material are different sizes.
 This is how the coding for it looks.
 <img src="img/exc.jpg" width="700" height="300" />

+This section is where icons are added so they are located as a toolbar, or something that can be accessed on all pages of the storymap.
+Depending on which icon you click, you can either be taken to anothe website, or a toggle box will appear with more information or other website links.
+The i class is used to find that icon in the font awesome library.
+If the correct version is not in the listed library, it will not be found.
 <img src="img/icex.jpg" width="700" height="300" />

+Here is where the layers are created for each page.
+The layer has a geojson, or some sort of file that one wants to use.
+This will be used for the background of a page on the story map.
+Each page will have a different file or it can have the same.
 <img src="img/javex.jpg" width="700" height="300" />

 <img src="img/varex.jpg" width="700" height="300" />